bytemomo/nautilus/campaigns/README.md

 - `id`, `name` and `version` are not essential to the run, they are used to describe the campaign.
+- `type` switches the execution mode.
+The default `network` mode performs discovery via the scanner and then runs each module against every classified target.
+The `fuzz` mode skips scanning entirely and executes each module as a stand-alone task, which is useful for grey/white-box fuzzers that only need to emit findings on stdout.
 - runner: contains every option to set the EXECUTION phase of the Kraken.
 This phase handles the life cycle of the execution of each module.
     1. global_timeout: timeout for modules, if the module does not specify its